-- I am not a career counselor
+- I am not a career counselor or coach

 - I am learning as I go

 - Your mileage may vary

+- This presentation may be a little too "touchy-feely" for some people.

 Overview

 - Where are you today?

 - Where do you want to be tomorrow?

 - Strategies to move your career forward